Behavioral Scientist.

-Cydney earned her B.A. in Psychology from Brown University and her Ph.D. in Psychology and Social Policy from Princeton University.
-She named a “Rising Star” by the American Psychological Society and was awarded the Society for Personality and Social Psychology’s SAGE Early Career Trajectory Award.
+Dupree has received numerous awards in recognition of her work.
+She was recently named a “Rising Star” by the American Psychological Society and awarded the Society for Personality and Social Psychology’s SAGE Early Career Trajectory Award.

 Research

-My primary research uses advances in natural language processing to show how stereotypes are transmitted via language, revealing how communication can play an essential role as source of and solution to group-based divides.
+Dupree’s primary research uses advances in natural language processing to show how stereotypes are transmitted via language, revealing how communication can play an essential role as source of and solution to group-based divides.

 Publications

-My work has appeared in leading multi-disciplinary and psychology journals, including Proceedings of the National Academy of SciencesNature Human BehaviorJournal of Personality and Social Psychology, Perspectives on Psychological Science, and Administrative Science Quarterly.
+Her work has appeared in leading multi-disciplinary and psychology journals, including Proceedings of the National Academy of SciencesNature Human BehaviorJournal of Personality and Social Psychology, Perspectives on Psychological Science, and Administrative Science Quarterly.

 Media Coverage